• Home

 Terrain: Moorland and Rainforest

-Campsite: None, exited trail at Marangu Gate and return to Arusha.
+Campsite: None, exited trail at Marangu Gate and returned to Arusha.

-Hiking Highlights: Rainforest scenery, Jess finally being headache-free, and completion of the trail!
+Hiking Highlights: Rainforest scenery, me finally being headache-free, and completion of the trail!

 Hiking Lowlights: Light rain which made trail slippery in places, the long descent, and saying goodbye to our crew.

 Our head guide Salim was a very experienced guide, having risen from being a porter to becoming a head guide.
 He was patient and understanding and was very much invested in making sure we were comfortable as possible and had the best chance to make it to the summit.
-Salim was responsible not only for us, but was in charge of the whole crew and each morning he would stay behind to make sure everything was in order before joining us on the trail.
+Salim was responsible both for us and for the whole crew, and each morning he would stay behind to make sure everything was in order before joining us on the trail.

 Anwary was our good-natured and knowledgeable assistant guide.
 He accompanied us on all the hikes and often ate meals with us and was second in charge of the crew after Salim.
 Anwary was always smiling and knows the names of a seemingly endless number of plants and animals in Swahili, English, and Latin.
 Both guides spoke good English and were happy to teach us some words and phrases in Swahili.
 Ethan’s favorite phrase he learned was poa kichizi kama ndizi which translates to “crazy cool (or good) like a banana”.

-Jamal, our cook, was a jovial guy and in addition to being a great cook, he is also a lover of hiphop and would sometimes entertain us with spontaneous hiphop songs.
-Ethan, Salim, and Jamal would spend quite a bit of time discussing various hiphop and rap singers as American hiphop music is apparently very popular in many parts of Tanzania and we learned about some of the local Tanzanian and Kenya hiphop artists as well.
+Jamal, our cook, was a jovial guy and in addition to being a great cook, he is also a lover of hip-hop and would sometimes entertain us with spontaneous hip-hop songs.
+Ethan, Salim, and Jamal would spend quite a bit of time discussing various hip-hop and rap singers as American hip-hop music is apparently very popular in many parts of Tanzania and we learned about some of the local Tanzanian and Kenyan hip-hop artists as well.

 Our crew consisted of eleven porters: Francis, Yusuph, Abdala, Haruna, Habibu, John, Ramadhani, Dastan, Zephania, Huseini, and Yunusi.
 The porters were like soldiers as they quickly broke down our camp each day, carried everything along the trail (arriving hours before us), and then set up our little camp village each day.
 After we arrived at camp most afternoons, our crew would greet us and sing a few songs to celebrate the completion of the day’s hike and getting one day closer to the summit.
 These included the very popular “Jambo Bwana” and a few other songs that are popular on the mountain.